TODAY IN HISTORY: Assassination of JFK and … (Nov. 22nd)

 In 1718, the notorious pirate Blackbeard was killed in battle off the coast of Ocracoke, North Carolina by a crew of British sailors under the authority of the govenor of Virginia.
 Blackbeard, whose real name was Edward Teach, had a fearsome reputation.
 He played upon his own legend, sometimes lighting coils of hemp rope afire under his hat to surround himself with smoke during battle.
 Yet, there is no record of him ever harming any under his captivity or any member of his crew.

-In 1906, the Morse Code signal S.O.S. was adopted as the international distress symbol.
+The Morse Code signal S.O.S. was adopted as the international distress symbol in 1906.

-In 1974, the United Nations General Assembly granted the Palestine Liberation Organisation observer status.
+The United Nations General Assembly granted the Palestine Liberation Organization observer status in 1974.

 In 2005, Angela Merkel became the first female Chancellor of Germany.